‘Wait never ends’ for families of the forcibly disappeared in Bangladesh

 Rights groups say more than 600 people disappeared since the Awami League government led by Prime Minister Sheikh Hasina came to power in 2009.

-‘Wait never ends’
+‘This wait never ends’

 Hridi’s father Parvez Hossain was a grassroots member of the main opposition Bangladesh Nationalist Party (BNP).
 He was taken away by policemen in plain clothes before the national elections in December 2013.